10 Reasons Why You Should Adopt a Greyhound

 6. They require minimal grooming

-7. They get on well with other dogs
+7. Greyhounds socialise well with other dogs

 Due to their mild mannered nature greyhounds generally socialise well with other dogs.
 While ex-racers can be a little incompatible with small dogs, cats and pocket pets such as guinea pigs (due to their training in chasing small animals), this isn't always the case.
 Most greyhound rescue groups will evaluate their individual temperaments and will be able to recommend a greyhound that suits your lifestyle and gets along with your other pets.

 8. They rarely bark